BrendanNolan/obsidian/fd.md

 Usage: fd [OPTIONS] [pattern] [path]...
 ```

+# Some options that I keep forgetting

+- To follow symlinks, use the `-L` or `--follow` options.
+- To search in hidden and ignored files, use the `-u` option (think "unrestricted")

 # Search patterns

 By default, the pattern will be matched as a regex: `fd "bren.*nolan" my_dir` .
 If instead you want